ds-edu/DataScienceCapstone_OnlineRetail/README.md

 **KMeans metrics for CV and SMBO results**

-Determining the best parameters for KMeans using GridSearchCV, RandomizedSearchCV, and SMBO with the inertia as the criteria produced the following results:
+Determining the best parameters for KMeans using GridSearchCV, RandomizedSearchCV, and SMBO using ***Hyperopt***.
+Using inertia as the criteria for scoring produced the following results:

 |Tuning |Best_params                                      |Inertia           |Silhouette_Score   |
 |-------|-------------------------------------------------|------------------|-------------------|